Miyata-lee/Job-Tracker/README.md

 Security Groups:

-- ALB SG — Inbound: 80/443 from the internet; Egress: 5000 to EC2 instances.
+- ALB SG — Inbound: 80 from the internet; Egress: all outbound.
-- EC2 SG — Inbound: 5000 from ALB SG, optional 22 (SSH) from operator IP; Egress: 3306 to RDS.
+- EC2 SG — Inbound: 80/5000 from ALB SG, optional 22 (SSH) from operator IP; Egress: 3306 to RDS and 80/443 for updates.
 - RDS SG — Inbound: 3306 from EC2 SG only.

 IAM Roles: